MrYsLab/telemetrix-esp32/pypi_desc.md

-# The Telemetrix Project
+# Telemetrix For The ESP32

-## THIS IS A WORK IN PROGRESS AND THE INFORMATION CONTAINED MAY NOT BE CORRECT
-## OR ACCURATE

-## CODE MAY HAVE BUGS

-The Telemetrix Project is a modern-day replacement for Arduino StandardFirmata, equipped with many more built-in features than StandardFirmata.
+The Telemetrix Project is a modern-day replacement for StandardFirmata and comes equipped with many more built-in features than StandardFirmata.

 Here is a feature comparison between Telemetrix and StandardFirmata: